masak/alma/spec/04-declarations.md

 A declaration belongs to its innermost enclosing block.
 As a block is run, first a new frame is created, empty but linked to the frame of the innermost surrounding block, if any.
-All the declarations belonging to the block get a binding with their name, to a pseudo-value called `uninitialized`.
+All the declarations belonging to the block get a binding with their name, to the pseudo-value `uninitialized`.
 After that, declarations initialize on two different schedules, depending on their type.

 _Hoisted declarations_ initialize immediately, meaning that their binding will